Wow11One/url_parser/Readme.md

 (also known as “query strings”) are a way to structure additional information for a given URL.
 Parameters are added to the end of a URL after a ‘?’ symbol, and multiple parameters can be included when separated by the ‘&’ symbol.
 Parameters can be optional.
 Example: ?color=red&page=2

+**Technical aspects of parsing:**

+Parameters are parsed as hashmap with key value structure (Key and value are strings).
 </dd>

 <dt>